Roky3029/f1-statistics/src/posts/development-hell-the-start-of-silly-season-and-circuit-drama.md

 | McLaren          | 14th February     |
 | Red Bull         | 15th February     |

-To make sure you keep up with the latest news in Formula 1, follow us on all our social media, links to them are on the [Blog section](https://somebitsoff1.vercel.app/blog)
+To make sure you keep up with the latest news in Formula 1, make sure to follow us on all our social media, links to them are on the [Blog section](https://somebitsoff1.vercel.app/blog)

 David,
 Co-owner of SBOF1